stanford-web-security/assign0/README.md

 npm run lint
 ```

+If no errors are printed by this command then no code style errors or programmer errors were detected.

 If you have errors, you can automatically fix them most of the time by running:

 ```bash